 McAllister positioned event mesh as complementary to service mesh, but more suitable for modern applications that need to communicate in an asynchronous, publish-subscribe manner (as opposed to synchronous, point-to-point communication over REST/HTTP).

 He also described how an event mesh could be deployed across public, private and non-cloud environments to provide a single, unified communications layer for efficient event distribution across distributed enterprises.

 A real-world example of an event mesh in action was provided by Joshua Carroll, Global Head of Market Data & Messaging Technology at RBC Capital Markets.
 Carroll joined McAllister on stage mid-way through the presentation and provided a glimpse into RBC Capital Market’s digital transformation journey with Solace, sharing his team’s experience rolling out an event mesh before the concept had a name.

-“65 billion messages a day.
-That’s 750,000 messages a second, 24 hours a day.
+“90 billion messages a day.
+That’s over 1 million messages a second, 24 hours a day.
 That’s huge volume, and we do all that completely seamlessly without any data loss.”

 Carroll said a lot of people aren’t aware of how big RBC really is, but they have 50 Solace appliances deployed across different countries.
 Sydney, Hong Kong, Tokyo, London, New York, and Toronto are a few of the major sites and places where RBC has Solace support.